jahvon/flow/docs/README.md

 ## Features

-- **Workflow Runner**: Easily define, manage, and run your [workflows](guide/executable.md) from the command line.
-Example use cases includes running a set of scripts, opening an application after running setup tasks, and rendering a markdown document that is dynamically generated from data in an external system.
+- **Task Runner**: Easily define, manage, and run your tasks (called [executables](guide/executable.md)) from the command line.
-- **Secret Management**: Safely store sensitive secrets in an encrypted local [vault](guide/vault.md), easily referencable in your executable configurations.
+- **Secret Management**: Safely store sensitive secrets in a secure local [vault](guide/vault.md), easily referencable in your executable configurations.
 - **Input Handling**: Pass values into executables via environment variables defined by configuration, flags, or interactive prompts, ensuring your workflows are flexible and easy to use.
 - **Executable Organization**: Group your executables into workspace and namespace, making them easily discoverable and accessible from anywhere on your system.
 Tag your executables and workspaces for easy filtering and searching.
 - **Customizable TUI**: Enjoy a seamless [TUI experience](guide/interactive.md) with log formatting, log archiving, and execution notifications, enhancing your productivity.
-- **Generate w/ Templates and Comments**: Automatically generate executable configurations from [flow file templates](guide/templating.md) or comments in your script files, making it easy to onboard new executables.
+- **Generate w/ Templates and Comments**: Automatically generate executable configurations and workspace scaffolding from [flow file templates](guide/templating.md) or comments in your script files, making it easy to onboard new executables.
 - **Comprehensive Commands**:
     - `get` and `list`: Retrieve and display executable details, formatted as markdown documentation, YAML, or JSON.
     - `library`: Access a fully searchable and interactive TUI for running and exploring executables.